 The State of Georgia requires that all students receiving degrees from an institution in the University System of Georgia demonstrate knowledge of and pass an examination on the history and government of the United States and Georgia.
-This requirement at South Georgia State College may be satisfied by the successful completion of HIST 2111 or 2112 and POLS 1101.
+This requirement at South Georgia College may be satisfied by the successful completion of HIST 2111 or 2112 and POLS 1101.
 Transfer credit for these courses from some institutions may not satisfy the requirements of the State of Georgia.
-Nursing students may only satisfy the requirements by the successful completion of POLS 1100, or they may choose to take the course sequence listed above for seamless transition into the RN-BSN program.
+Nursing students may only satisfy the requirements by the successful completion of POLS 1100.